w3c/csvw/examples/graph-templating.md

             def-op:dewPointTemperature_C [ qudt:numericValue "10.2"^^xsd:double ] ] .

-This has structure to the output and additional triples not directly due to any column.
+This has adds structure to the output and additional triples not directly due to any column.
-Some of the rdf:type information could be included by ever increasing complexity in the metadata.

 The graph fragment template approach is to define a template for the RDF for each row: